Round Up for Conservation

 • Conservation Action Round-Up Engagement (CARE) grants provide full-time Zoo staff members the opportunity to identify and fund conservation projects that they believe are worthy of the Zoo’s support.

-In 2016 alone, more than $112,000 was raised through Round Up for Conservation, and we hope to raise even more in 2017!
+Since Round Up for Conservation began in 2011, it has generated more than $355,000 to support wildlife and wild places.
+In 2017 alone, more than $97,000 was raised through Round Up, and we hope to raise even more in 2018!
 This goes to show… small change has the power to create big change!

 – OKC Zoo's Public Relations and Marketing Department